stephen-olet/Head_Counting_System/README.md

 This we can use to detect people in a camera frame and also get a count of people who are present on the screen now.

-### Running the People Counting System
+### Running the Head Counting System

-To run the real-time people counting system using YOLOv8 and OpenCV, execute the following command:
+To run the real-time head counting system using YOLOv8 and OpenCV, execute the following command:

 \`python countingYolov8.py\`